BrunoKrugel/dotfiles/.github/readme.md

 </div>

+Cmp will not open automatically, to trigger it, press `<C-Space>`.

 You can navigate between the options with `<Up>` and `<Down>` and select with `<CR>`.

+If Cmp is visible, you can use `<Esc>` to close it without leaving `Insert` mode.

-If copilot suggestion is active, you can use `<Tab>` to select the copilot option.
+If the copilot suggestion is active, you can use `<Tab>` to select the copilot option.

 ## Code foldable in a VSCode style